What are comps in real estate?

 Why do you need comps to price your home?

 When using a comparable property to workout price a home, the underlying goal is to determine a fair market value for the house.
 If you price the house too low, the market will likely snap it up and you will be left with the awful realization that you could have made more money in the deal.
 Conversely, if you price the house too high, it could take you a very long time to find a buyer.
 This is problematic for several reasons, namely:

 - You are still responsible for managing all holding costs associated with the property

 - Tenants might be inclined to move out if they find out the home is for sale

-- If the home is listed on a popular website for too long, people may start too suspect that there is something wrong with it
+- If a home is listed for too long, people may start too suspect that there is something wrong with it

 - Ultimately, by pricing too high you decrease the likelihood of selling the house

 Based on the reasons outlined above, it should be pretty clear that you want to hit the sweet spot when completing a property appraisal.
 Your desire to generate maximum profit needs to be balanced with the market’s desire to pay a reasonable price for the home.
 Using house comps is the best way to achieve this pricing sweet spot.

 Why are comps so important for house flippers?